Pictogram: Modern uses

-An early modern example of the extensive use of pictograms may be seen in the map in the London suburban timetables of the London and North Eastern Railway, 1936–1947, designed by George Dow, in which a variety of pictograms was used to indicate facilities available at or near each station.
+An early modern example of the extensive use of pictograms may be seen in the map in the London suburban timetables of the London and North Eastern Railway, 1936–1947, designed by George Dow, in which a variety of pictograms were used to indicate facilities available at or near each station.
 Pictograms remain in common use today, serving as pictorial, representational signs, instructions, or statistical diagrams.
 Because of their graphical nature and fairly realistic style, they are widely used to indicate public toilets, or places such as airports and train stations.
 Because they are a concise way to communicate a concept to people who speak many different languages, pictograms have also been used extensively at the Olympics since the 1964 summer games in Tokyo featured designs by Masaru Katsumi.
 Later Olympic pictograms have been redesigned for each set of games.

 Pictographic writing as a modernist poetic technique is credited to Ezra Pound, though French surrealists credit the Pacific Northwest American Indians of Alaska who introduced writing, via totem poles, to North America.

 Contemporary artist Xu Bing created Book from the Ground, a universal language made up of pictograms collected from around the world.
 A Book from the Ground chat program has been exhibited in museums and galleries internationally.

 Emojis are a type of pictogram.